 The concerts of Svyatoslav Rikhter, Emil Gilels, Irina Arkhipova, Maria Bieshu were great events in the Tchaikovsky Museum concert life.

 Pyotr Tchaikovsky lived on the second floor.
 The living room is the largest room in Tchaikovsky's House-Museum and there is a bookcase with his music books.

 The composer's younger brother Modest turned the house into a museum a year after Tchaikovsky died.
-Tchaikovsky’s nephew Vladimir Davydov and servant Alexei Sofronov (who presented to Tchaikovsky museum personal property left to him according to the composer's will) helped to realize the idea of Tchaikovsky Museum.
+Tchaikovsky’s nephew Vladimir Davydov and servant Alexei Sofronov (who presented to Tchaikovsky museum personal belongings left to him according to the composer's will) helped the idea of Tchaikovsky Museum come true.

 Since then Tchaikovsky Museum has been visited by millions passionate admirers of Tchaikovsky's music from around the world.
 Tchaikovsky house remains loved and alive much like his music.
 The visitors' book shows that trips to Tchaikovsky House-Museum for many of them were like a pilgrimage.